AtlasTheDev123/Legion/README.md

-# ⚡ ATLAS-3I ⚡
+# ⚡ Legion-Ai ⚡

 > **Core Principle:**
-> “Next is now.
+> “hyper-intelligence Ai.
+Next is now.
 We merge code, intelligence, and security into a singular, unstoppable framework.”

 ---